AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. Finding a patient while all patients are being shown

+   1. Prerequisites: Have a patient with the specified details `i/T0123456A n/John Doe` in CLInic.

    1. Test case: `findPatient n/John`<br>
       Expected: Patients with name starting with 'John' are successfully listed.